dgaydukov/cert-aws/sa/files/sa.md

     * public cluster - it can access lambda through the internet - so no additional config required
     * private cluster - you have to add NAT gateway or lambda vpc endpoint so your cluster in private subnet can access lambda
 You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.
+Backtracking - rewind db to specified time (acts like a backup, if you do some destructive operation you can rewind db to previous state):
+* target backtrack window - amount of time you want to be able to backtrack your DB cluster (you can set 24 hours - you can rewind db during whole day)
+* actual backtrack window - actual amount of time you can backtrack your DB cluster (if you set target to 24, but you have heavy load and there is no enough space to store all records, your actual backtrack time can be like 12h)
+Backtracking works by generating change log (called change records), and you pay hourly to store them.
+Aurora serverlsess:
+* internally it uses router fleet that supports continuous connections and distributes the workload among resources + warm resource pool that ready to be used
+* cheap version of aurora, pay only for what you use (aurora start up/down, scale up/down automatically base on your load).
+* for standard aurora you select instance type, with serverless you just select min & max ACU (aurora capacity unit) (2 - 64GB RAM), compute is scaling accordingly.
+* please note that both standard & serverless aurora support only MySql/Postgres.
+MariaDB (fork of MySql) is unsupported, there is separate RDS type for this.
+* cluster volume always encrypted (you can choose encryption key, but you can't disable encryption)
+* use cases: new apps, infrequently used apps, variable/unpredictable workloads, multi-tenant apps
+* it doesn't support: cloning, global database, multi-master cluster, replicas, iam db access, backtracking
+* accessible only from VPC (have no public IP).
+If you create lambda in same subnet as db you can access db from lambda
+* scaling point - time when aurora can start scaling, if not found within 5 min, value of `ForceApplyCapacityChange` timeout used.
+In this case if you have running transaction you can get error: `ERROR 1105 (HY000): The last transaction was aborted due to Seamless Scaling.
+Please retry.`
+* data api - special api to run query, use it outside vpc to access db Aurora global:
+* spans multiple regions (one master region with both read/write and up to 5 replica regions with only read), enable low-latency global reads and disaster recovery
+* cross-region replication is fast, usually less than 1 sec
+* it doesn't support: serverless, backtracking

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules has ever been applied.